Van Jefferson Player Prop Bets for the NFL Playoffs | Los Angeles vs. Arizona 1/17/2022

 Season Stats

-- Jefferson has put together an 802-yard season so far (47.2 yards per game) with six touchdowns, hauling in 50 passes on 89 targets.
+- Jefferson has put together an 802-yard campaign so far (47.2 receiving yards per game) with six touchdowns, hauling in 50 balls on 89 targets.

 - So far this season, 14.7% of the 607 passes thrown by his team have gone Jefferson's way.